-The ABI does not duplicate the descriptions available in the System V Interface Definition, Fourth Edition and other references that tell what the facilities do, how to use them, and so on.
+The ABI does not duplicate the descriptions available in the X/Open CAE Specification, Issue 4.2 and the System V Interface Definition, Third Edition and other references that tell what the facilities do, how to use them, and so on.
 However, the interfaces to some services may have different names and syntax at the system level than they do at the source level.
 When these differences exist, this document (the System V ABI) specifies the name of the source-level services that must be supported on conforming systems, and the names and descriptions of these interfaces are given in each processor supplement to the ABI.

 Shared libraries contribute to the application execution environment and thus appear in the ABI.
 Functions that reside directly in application files are not specified.
-For example, mathematical routines, such as $sin(BA_LIB)$, do not appear below.
+For example, mathematical routines, such as sin, do not appear below.
 They would be available in a System V development environment, but an application's executable file would contain the associated code.
 Assuming the implementations of the functions themselves are ABI-conforming, their presence does not affect the conformance of the application.
 Moreover, the absence of shared library versions of particular services does not imply a deprecation of those services.

-The ABI requires conforming applications to use the dynamic linking mechanism described in Chapter 5 to access the services provided in the C Library, libc, the Dynamic Linking Library, libdl, the threads Library, libthread, and in the Networking Services Library, libnsl.
-In addition, on systems that support the graphical windowing terminal interface, the dynamic linking mechanism must be used to access the X Window System Library services, libX.
+The ABI requires conforming applications to use the dynamic linking mechanism described in Chapter 5 to access the services provided in the System Library, 1ibsys, the X Window System Library, 1ibx, and in the Networking Services Library, E libns1.
 Use of the other shared libraries documented here is optional for applications; the services they contain may be obtained through the use of equivalent archive library routines.
 An application that accesses ABI services from both the shared library and the static archive version of the same library is not ABI conforming.